 but my heart is open to all neutrals, all the time–

-Like Motherginger awed by the potential in each of her endless stream of children.
+Like a mother awed by the endless potential in each of her children.

 turned into hours of research, multiple drafts,

-a long lapse between posting and finally, the decision to
+a lapse between posting and finally, the decision to

 give passion its due and take this subject on as a series.

 this will refresh, revive, and rekindle your passion for neutrals, as well,

 thereby elevating all of us to the level of super neural, neutral designers.